How many cells are formed at the end of meiosis? | Channels for Pearson+

 1

-In meiosis II, the sister chromatids are separated, similar to mitosis, resulting in four genetically distinct haploid cells.
+In meiosis II, the sister chromatids in each of the two cells from meiosis I are separated, resulting in four cells.

-Therefore, at the end of meiosis, four cells are formed, each with half the number of chromosomes as the original cell.
+Each of the four cells formed at the end of meiosis has a haploid set of chromosomes, meaning they contain one set of chromosomes from the original diploid cell.

 Watch next